Specify Common Set of Signal Properties as Value Type

 A value type specifies this fundamental set of signal properties:

 Dimensions mode (fixed-size or variable-size)

-The property specifications for a value type are relevant wherever the type of value
+The property specifications for a value type are relevant wherever the value type appears in a model.
+Value types do not include instance-specific properties, such as initial values or sample times.

 Determine Whether To Use Value Types

 You can specify signal properties individually or with a predefined set of property specifications.
 Depending on your modeling requirement, the way you define a set of signal properties differs.

 Assign or validate the properties of a signal based on a set of instance-specific properties, including the initial value and sample time.

 For the properties that are not instance-specific, consider